jetsonhacks/installLibfreenect2/README.md

 For L4T 24.1, there is no patch applied as the JPEG decompressor produces BGRA format natively.

+<h3>64 bit</h3>
+As of this writing (July, 2016) there is a softlink issue with libGL.so.
+Typically you'll see this issue as:

+undefined reference to `drm<Errro>'

+In this case, apply the libGLFix.sh script.

 <b>Note:</b> The last commit tested on the libfreenect2 library on Github was 83f88b4c09f0b00724ae65785abcd4f3eeb79f93

 libfreenect2 is at: https://github.com/OpenKinect/libfreenect2